 But it doesn't end there.
-The player still needs something that can provide more than just a weighted keyboard ... something with adjustable touch that can not only provide good pipe organ sounds with a 32 foot octave but has the "feel" of a mechanical action pipe organ ... something that can produce a good orchestral effect with horns and tympani ... something that can produce a trumpet fanfare or horn call ... something with sound effects such as a thunder roll ... something with adjustable EQ and reverb ... something that allows individual samples to be mixed and their volumes individually controlled ... something with an expression (volume) pedal, transposer button, and a row of presets to store selected combinations -- in other words, something that can meet any demand which might be made.
+The player still needs something that can provide more than just a weighted keyboard ... something with state-of-the-art-realistic pipe organ samples with a 32-foot octave aboard ... something that can also produce a good string orchestral effect with horns and tympani ... something that can produce a trumpet fanfare or horn call ... something with sound effects such as a thunder roll ... something with adjustable EQ and reverb ... something that allows individual samples to be mixed and their volumes individually controlled ... something with an expression (volume) pedal, transposer button, and a row of presets to store selected combinations -- in other words, something that can meet any demand which might be made.

 With all of these features, plus 5 separate sound engines, 200 rhythms, 7 different pipe organ sounds which can be mixed, and over 1,100 separate sampled tones aboard, there's really very little, if anything, this board cannot do (save for teaching the pedals) to meet a fraternal organist's need.
 Having a full 88 keys to work with offers the advantage of being able to perform a Joplin rag or any other music from the standard piano repertoire, if desired, without having to move the music to a different octave to squeeze it inside a standard 5 octave (61-note) digital keyboard.
 A keyboard amp w/tripod, powered subwoofer, damper (sustain) pedal, volume pedal with adjustable sensitivity, keyboard stand, padded bench, surge bar with 10-foot extension cord, gig cables, Manhassat conductor's music stand (holding 4 pages across), some kind of traveling case (Gator is an example), and a cloth dust cover for the keys would complete the needed accessories.